Telcos Highlight Importance of RCS in Enhancing Customers’ Engagement

 The Director, Airtel Business Nigeria, Ogo Ofomata, said: “Enterprises are increasingly turning to chat and messaging platforms to strengthen consumer relationships and engagement.
 Several of our enterprise customers are in the process of deploying RCS to consistently deliver a richer, more tailored, and interactive experience to thousands of consumers.”

-Partnerships Lead-Communication Products at Google, Johanna Kollar, said: “The adoption of RCS business messaging continues to grow rapidly.
+Android Partnerships Lead, West Africa at Google, Ngozi Madueke-Dozie, said: “The adoption of RCS business messaging continues to grow rapidly.
 Brands across the world now want to deliver rich and interactive messages including images, GIFs, videos, carousels, and more to their consumers – RCS makes this possible.”

 Speaking about the many benefits of using the RCS technology, the CEO at Dotgo, Dr. Inderpal Singh Mumick, said: “RBM enables brands to offer a next-gen customer experience with greater interactivity, improved trust, and advanced security.
 We are excited to help Nigerian brands reimagine business-to-consumer communication and deliver richer, two-way conversational experiences to millions of their subscribers.”